 - Guaranteed group departures

-Absorb the full reality and tragedy of the trench warfare and gain a deeper insight into the life of the diggers, with commentary by our expert War Historian and specialist Battlefield Tour Manager
+Absorb the full reality and tragedy of the trench warfare and gain a deeper insight into the life of the diggers, with commentary by our specialist Battlefield Tour Manager

 All hotels located to access all the major Commemorative sights

-Experience the ANZAC Day Dawn Service at the Australian National Memorial near Villers-Bretonneux and local Town Service hosted by he village Mayor
+Experience the ANZAC Day Dawn Service at the Australian National Memorial near Villers-Bretonneux and local Town Service hosted by the village Mayor

 Be moved by the Last Post at the Menin Gate and visit ‘In Flanders Fields’ Museum